kshulgina/codetta/README.md

 	Check that the correct version of HMMER is being used with `which hmmbuild`.
 - `gzip`: on Mac, use install command `brew install gzip`
+- `wget`

 If you plan on analyzing your own nucleotide sequences, then you will also need:

-- `gtar`: on Mac, use install command `brew install gnutar`
+- `gtar`: on Mac, use install command `brew install gnutar`. `gtar` is the default version of tar on Linux.

-- `wget`
+### Building a local Pfam database

-Before we're done, we also need to download and build a local version of the Pfam database.
+We also need to download and build a local version of the Pfam database.
 We used Pfam version 32.0.

 Download Pfam database into the `resources` directory.
 This may take a few minutes because this a ~19 Mb file.